PCB Portfolio

 Please contact your local NCAB Group company if you need further information or assistance, we are happy to help you.

-Download our PCB (printed circuit boards) design guidelines
+Download our design guidelines for rigid flex PCBs

 To prevent getting it wrong from the start, we have put together our PCB design guidelines, to use as a checklist.